How to Drastically Cut Your Expenses

 Are you really using up all the calls, text and data that come with your current internet and phone plan?
 Chances are, you’re not.
 And that means you’re wasting money.

-Unfortunately, cutting them off from our lives entirely is not always an option.
+Unfortunately, cutting theses expenses from our lives entirely is not always an option.
 But why pay a high cost when you could have them lowered?
 Consider calling your service provider and see if you’re eligible for discounts.
 If you’re not one to negotiate, you can use services like Trim to do the bargaining for you.

 If all else fails, jump ship.
 You could probably find other service providers that offer lower rates.